When the Mind Won't Rest

 I keep coming back to the same thoughts about The Sister.

-For six months, I was told she was too sick to see me.
-Health issues made that explanation believable, and I tried to be patient.
+For months, I was told she was not in a place where seeing me made sense, and I tried to be patient.
 I tried to be understanding.
 I tried to give grace where I could.

 What I can't reconcile is how, over the last few weeks, she's been spending time with The Other Guy nearly every day.